 Though using a Microsoft Account undoubtedly has its concerns, it’s better to use a local account.
 You can do so, by Type ‘Account’ in the Start menu search bar and click on the Manage your account in the list of options.
 After getting into the Account window, click on the Sign in with a local account instead option.
 Now, in the following steps, you can add-up your local account.

 So, to overcome this, you need to have your screen locked automatically, when it is idle, for better security.
-For enable this function, get to the Settings window and click Personalization > Lock screen (left pane) > Screen timeout settings.
+To enable this function, get to the Settings window and click Personalization > Lock screen (left panel) > Screen timeout settings.
 Here, you can control the screen timeout settings, as you want.
-In further, disabling apps on the Lock screen ca also help regarding security.
+In further, disabling apps on the Lock screen can also help regarding security.

 The Secure boot is a feature that is incorporated with most PCs today.
 This feature is supported in the UEFI platform that replaces the legacy BIOS.
 Legacy boot is the usual way of booting your system, which is enabled in the BIOS settings.
 Both the Secure Boot and UEFI together provide the flexibility for supporting the various OS platform; defend malware like bootkit and rootkit, and prevent the device from the pre-boot environment.

 If you switch from the LEGACY+UEFI to the UEFI alone, the PC wouldn’t be booted in a secure way.
 Just disable the Legacy boot from the UEFI setup feature, which will become available immediately after your PC turns on.
 If the Legacy boot mode is disabled, then the UEFI mode will automatically be enabled.